-Per CMS requirements, the first draft of this Statewide Transition Plan (February 26, 2015) was made available for the public to read and comment on before being submitted to CMS for review.
+Per CMS requirements, this Statewide Transition Plan was made available for the public to read and comment on before being submitted to CMS for review.
 This plan may change as the state goes through the process of coming into compliance with the HCBS Rule.
 If this plan undergoes any substantive changes after submission to CMS, the state will make it available again for public comment and input.